thacherT1D/angularIntro/README.md

 ##Introduction to Angular
+While a basic level of HTML/CSS and JavaScript and an understanding of front-end frameworks will be helpful to better understand this lesson, but it is not necessary to just follow along.

+We're going to cover some basic information about angular and how it works and then we're going to play around with and modify an existing angular application with basic functionality.

 ##What is Angular?
 AngularJS is a structural framework for dynamic web apps.
 It lets you use HTML as your template language and lets you extend HTML's syntax to express your application's components clearly and succinctly.
 Angular's data binding and dependency injection eliminate much of the code you would otherwise have to write.